thiagobaia/thiagobaia/README.md

  - 🌎 I'm from Pará - Brazil, living in Itabira - Minas Gerais - Brazil
 - 🕹 In my free time I like to play games, watch series and play guitar
-- 📌 Skills: HTML, CSS, JavaScript, Stencil Js, React and React Native.
+- 📌 Skills: HTML, CSS, JavaScript, Stencil, React and Java + Spring.

   ----